cgonyeo/presentations/vim/vim.md

 - The first part here is still a regular expression
 - It'll only replace the first occurrence it finds on each line.
 To replace more, add `/g` on to the end of it
+- The `/` character can actually be anything.
+You just need to escape that character in your searches and replaces.

 # `:`